rainac/sphere/README.txt

 --------------------

   ,----
-  | sphere -d1e-4 -r10 vtk/test-cases2/2D/monaghan-ellipsis/mittel/test.vtk
+  | sphere -2 -d1e-5 -S1000 -irk3 vtk/test-cases2/2D/monaghan-ellipsis/mittel/test.vtk
   `----
+  This command runs Sphere in 2D mode, with fixed timestep of 1/100000 s using the RK3 (Simpson rule) integrator with a save rate of 1000 Hz.
-  This creates a file `sph-result-2d.h5' which contains the particle data at each of the save time steps.
+  The last argument is the inititial state in a VTK file.
+The simulation creates a file `sph-result-2d.h5' which contains the particle data at each of the save time steps.
 Also, information about the simulation is printed to the console in XML format and saved also in the file `sph-result-2d.sphrun.xml'.

   For more information on sphere options, run
   ,----
   | sphere -h
   `----
   `sphere' is just a shell script that launches the actual SPH binary.
 Some settings are not yet available as options in `sphere' but can only be triggered using environment variables.